ProjectGuerilla/Code-Samples/README.md

 For more information, including movies of the code in action please see the GitHub pages here: http://projectguerilla.github.io/Code-Samples/

-I've also got a couple of simple tools/examples that I wish I had access to when I first started working with Shotgun in my Shotgun-Code-Snippets reop (https://github.com/ProjectGuerilla/Shotgun-Code-Snippets)
+I've also got a couple of simple tools/examples that I wish I had access to when I first started working with Shotgun in my Shotgun-Code-Snippets repo (https://github.com/ProjectGuerilla/Shotgun-Code-Snippets)